Index · Directives systemd 256.7

 Name

-tmpfiles.d — Configuration for creation, deletion and cleaning of volatile and temporary files
+tmpfiles.d — Configuration for creation, deletion, and cleaning of files and directories

 Synopsis